 In 2018, the Company adopted an Environmental Justice ("EJ") Policy to affirm its commitment to ensuring the fair treatment and meaningful involvement of all people, regardless of race, color, national origin, or income, in our infrastructure planning and development process.
 This policy is in accordance with the Virginia Environmental Justice Act ("VEJA") which states that "it is the policy of the Commonwealth to promote environmental justice and ensure that it is carried out throughout the Commonwealth, with a focus on environmental justice communities and fence line communities."
 (See Va.
 Code §§ 2.2-234-235 for community definitions and policy).
-The project's potential to affect EJ communities alongside actual or planned community engagement will be evaluated.
+The project's potential to affect EJ communities and developer's community engagement efforts will be evaluated.